LukeHackett/python-pi-cookbook/README.md

 ## Bug Reporting and Feature Requests

-If you find a bug in a Sample, or have an enhancement request, simply file an [Issue](https://github.com/LukeHackett/python-pi-cookbook/issues) for the Sample.
+If you find a bug in a sample, or have an enhancement request, simply file an [Issue](https://github.com/LukeHackett/python-pi-cookbook/issues) for the sample.

 ## Disclaimer